 - Practical period, during which the apprentice works and attends training.
-This must last for a minimum of 12 months - Off-the-job training, during which the apprentice attends classes or other training away from their place of work.
-This must be completed during normal working hours and constitute a minimum of 20% of their total working hours during their apprenticeship - End-point assessment after the practical period, the apprentice will be assessed to ensure they have met the Standard and can be awarded their qualification.
+This must last for a minimum of 12 months. - Off-the-job training, during which the apprentice attends classes or other training away from their place of work.
+This must be completed during normal working hours and constitute a minimum of 20% of their total working hours (or average of 6 hours per week for a full time apprentice) during their apprenticeship.

+End-point assessment - after the practical period, the apprentice will be assessed to ensure they have met the Standard and can be awarded their qualification.